 - Caravan BA | Hostel Boutique – A great value boutique hostel in Palermo with a pool.
 Dorms and private rooms available.

-Accommodation in Buenos Aires – Short Term Stays
+Finding Accommodation in Buenos Aires: Short-Term Stays

-If you're visiting Argentina and only have a couple of days, I recommend getting a hotel.
-Apartment living and Airbnb's self-catering aspects are great but if you have limited time you will probably want to get out an explore Buenos Aires and eat as much bife de chorizo and
+If you’re visiting Argentina and only have a couple of days, I recommend getting a hotel.
+Apartment living and Airbnb’s self-catering aspects are great but if you have limited time you will probably want to get out and explore Buenos Aires and eat as much bife de chorizo and

 - More traditional neighbourhoods (barrios) include Almagro, Monserrat, Chacarita, Villa Crespo, and Barracas.